steveblue/ng2-examples/README.md

 Angular 2 Boilerplate
 https://github.com/steveblue/ng2-boilerplate

-This project is starter code for a web app built with Angular 2, based off my previous angular-boilerplate.
+This project is starter code for a web app built with Angular 2, based off an earlier angular-boilerplate https://github.com/steveblue/angular-boilerplate.

+This boilerplate is simple, yet powerful.
+It includes gulp tasks that lint and compile Typescript, compile SASS to CSS with libsass and PostCSS, and creates build directories for local and production development environments.
+It also includes a livereload server for local development so you can get up and running quickly.

 ## Dependencies ##

 You should install these frameworks at a system level before cloning the repo.
 Homebrew is helpful for installing node.js on a Mac, otherwise all other packages should be handled through npm.
-Note: if you have previously installed SASS via the gem, uninstall SASS and run the node-sass compiler instead, node-sass is a port of lib-sass and is much faster to compile.
+Note: if you have previously installed SASS via the gem, uninstall SASS and run the node-sass compiler instead, node-sass is a port of libsass.

 * [node.js] (http://www.nodejs.org)
 * [bower] (http://bower.io)